-All Standard Mail automation price pieces must be marked under 202.3.0, Placement and Content of Mail Markings.
+All Standard Mail automation price pieces must be marked under 202.3.0.
 Pieces claimed at an automation price must bear the appropriate class marking and "AUTO," except as provided in 202.3.0.
 Pieces not claimed at an automation price must not bear "AUTO" unless First-Class Mail single-piece price postage is affixed or a corrective single-piece price marking ("Single-Piece" or "SNGLP") is applied.